grlefl/LSTM-Autoencoder-Anomaly-Detection/README.md

 The dataset that is used is the daily closing prices of the S&P 500 index from 1986 to 2018.
 It is provided by [Patrick David](https://twitter.com/pdquant) and hosted on [Kaggle](https://www.kaggle.com/datasets/pdquant/sp500-daily-19862018).
 The data contains only two columns/features: the date and the closing price.

 ## Developer Documentation
-This project was originally inspired by an [article](https://curiousily.com/posts/anomaly-detection-in-time-series-with-lstms-using-keras-in-python/) and [github repository](https://github.com/lestercardoz11/SP-500-index-anomaly-detection) where the LSTM autoencoder is a Keras model.
+This project was originally inspired by an [article](https://curiousily.com/posts/anomaly-detection-in-time-series-with-lstms-using-keras-in-python/) and [github repository](https://github.com/lestercardoz11/SP-500-index-anomaly-detection) where the LSTM autoencoder is a Keras model...
 My goal was to basically do this same project but with a PyTorch model to gain a deeper understanding of the autoencoder structure.
 The keras model is shown below, and here is the current structure of my pytorch autoencoder.

 Keras Implementation (from [article](https://curiousily.com/posts/anomaly-detection-in-time-series-with-lstms-using-keras-in-python/))
 <img src="https://github.com/grlefl/LSTM-Autoencoder-SP500/assets/124198528/272eaac1-af0c-47ae-a338-b900e2d188d6" width="900" height=auto>